ImpactCrater/AutoFaceMorpher/README.md

         --height=<height>      Custom height of the images/video [default: 600]
-        --out=<filename>       Filename to save the average face [default: result.png] --destimg=<filename>   Destination face image to overlay average face --plot                 Flag to display the average face [default: False] --background=<bg>      Background of image to be one of (black|transparent|average) [default: average] --version              Show version.
+        --out=<filename>       Filename to save the average face [default: result.png] --destimg=<filename>   Destination face image to overlay average face --background=<bg>      Background of image to be one of (black|transparent|average) [default: average] --version              Show version.
 ```